 A common standard used for commits is https://conventionalcommits.org/.
 Its spec goes hand in hand with Semantic Versioning and makes compiling changelogs a breeze because all commits are labeled with things like

 In the world of software management there exists a dreaded place called “dependency hell.”
 The bigger your system grows and the more packages you integrate into your software, the more likely you are to find yourself, one day, in this pit of despair.

 This paragraph is from the introduction section of https://semver.org/.
-A spec that aims to provide make the life of software developers and that of the ones that use their projects easier by providing a standardised approach to versioning.
+A spec that aims to make the life of software developers, and their projects' users, easier by providing a standardized approach to versioning.

 Let's take a look at what Semantic Versioning recommends to do for versioning your software to make breaking changes clear

 1.3.6.
 Now you might think if you are going to introduce a breaking change you should just tag